mojolicious/mojo.js/docs/Growing.md

 $ touch tests/login.js
 ```

-`TestUserAgent` is a scriptable HTTP user agent designed specifically for testing, with many fun and state-of-the-art
+`TestUserAgent` is a scriptable HTTP user-agent designed specifically for testing, with many fun and state-of-the-art
 features such as CSS selectors based on [@mojojs/dom](https://www.npmjs.com/package/@mojojs/dom).

 ```js